Max’s Super Shred Review

 6. Cortisol Regulating Complex

-The cortisol regulating complex contains 2 active ingredients; phosphatidylserine and l-theanine.
+The cortisol-regulating complex contains 2 active ingredients; phosphatidylserine and l-theanine.

-Function and Effectiveness |
+Ingredient | Function and Effectiveness |

 Phosphatidylserine |